EstebanForero/parcial-1/README.md

 kubectl get svc -n ingress-nginx
 ```

-Note the external IP of the `ingress-nginx-controller` service and configure your DNS (e.g., `/etc/hosts`) to map `dev.parcial-1.local` and `prod.parcial-1.local` to this IP for local testing.
+Note the external IP of the `ingress-nginx-controller` service for DNS configuration.

 ## Accessing the Application